nuvla/documentation/docs/nuvla/user-guide/customize-apps.md

-The first part of the script simply includes the Nuvla Python API and a few other dependencies, ensures that the expected environmental variables are set, and then initializes the Nuvla Python client.
-This is standard boilerplate code that can be duplicated for any customized image.
+The first part of the script simply includes the Nuvla Python API and a few other dependencies, ensures that the expected environmental variables are set, and then initialises the Nuvla Python client.
+This is standard boilerplate code that can be duplicated for any customised image.

 The second section reads the data object metadata and provides links to the directory where the Jupyter Notebook expects to find files for analysis.
-Additionally, the code organizes the links into a hierarchy based on the metadata; this organization is a more logical organization of these files for users in this scientific domain.
+Additionally, the code organises the links into a hierarchy based on the metadata; this organisation is a more logical organisation of these files for users in this scientific domain.
-Other domains will have their own metadata and will want to organize their files differently.
+Other domains will have their own metadata and will want to organise their files differently.

 The last section generates a random access token, saves this in a file